-§4005(a)(10)(l)(vi)(II)
+§4005(a)(1)(A) and §4005(a)(10)(B)

-The VCA has established a formula for determining the number of ballot drop box locations based on the number of registered voters.
-Counties are instructed to provide at least two locations within the jurisdiction where the election is held or at least one ballot drop box location for every 15,000 registered voters.
+The VCA has established a formula for determining the number of ballot drop off locations based on the number of registered voters.
+Counties are instructed to provide at least two locations within the jurisdiction where the election is held or at least one ballot drop off location for every 15,000 registered voters, with at least one drop off location be an exterior box available for a minimum of 12 hours per day.
+Per the formula, 12 drop off locations are required.
 Santa Cruz County Clerk/Elections Department has provided ballot drop boxes and drop off locations for many years.
-Currently there are 15 secure stand-alone drop boxes throughout the county and 2 additional locations are added each election.
+Currently there are 17 secure stand-alone exterior drop boxes throughout the county and 6 staffed drop off locations in our City Clerk offices and libraries.
 For the June 7, 2022 election, Santa Cruz County plans on having a minimum of 23 ballot drop off locations throughout the county.